LukeOnuke/yank/SECURITY.md

 ## Supported Versions

-Currently there are no lts versions, so only the latest is supported
+Currently, there are no lts versions, so only the latest is supported

 | Version  | Supported          |
 | -------- | ------------------ |